AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-for-a-dita-map.md

 >[!IMPORTANT]
 >
-> When you are regenerating the AEM Site output, then the output is created using the current version of the files and not the attached Baseline.
+> When you are regenerating the AEM Sites output, then the output is created using the current version of the files and not the attached Baseline.

-1. In the Assets UI, navigate to and click on the DITA map file.
+1. In the Assets UI, navigate to and select the DITA map file.

     The DITA map console appears with the list of Output Presets available to generate output.